souffle-lang/souffle-lang.github.io/pages/docs/components.md

 Internally, Souffle flattens the component instantiation creating for each component instantiation its own namespace.
-The qualified names of component elements are preprended using the name of the instantiation.
+The qualified names of component elements are prepended using the name of the instantiation.

 For the above example, Souffle internally expands the component instantiation as follows:
 ```